decyjphr-org/ghas-compliance/README.md

 # ghas-compliance

 A GitHub App built with [Probot](https://github.com/probot/probot) for enforcing GHAS compliance policies.
-App will block merges for high severity alerts for critical apps and allow merges of PRs for Non critical, no internet access (NCNIA) apps.
+App will block merges for high severity alerts for critical apps and allow merges of PRs for non-critical, no-internet access (NCNIA) apps.
 The various workflows this app will address are illustrated below: